justecii/project-1-game/README.md

 Project 1 - Star Wars Slots

 For the first project in the WDI course at GA, I decided to make a slot-machine game with a Star Wars theme.
+I was inspired by a family birthday party at a local casino the weekend before that got me thinking it would be fun and challenging to recreate a similar game with my own themes.
+My initial thought was to make the game themed in such a way that would attract the elderly, the main users of these "penny-slots" but after a night of thinking about it, I decided to change things up and make it Star Wars themed, something that i assumed would be more flashy and more interesting to myself.
+I enjoy the Star Wars franchise and didn't notice any games with that theme at the casino I patroned, so I thought it would be a fun project.

 Getting Started:
 To start, I looked into slot machines, how the paylines work, what kind of bets the user makes and how I should organize my board.
 I first decided I wanted to make a gameboard with 3 rows, 5 columns, and 7 possible paylines depending on the bets chosen, but quickly decided on just 5 paylines for the sake of rounder numbers in my bets.
 The paylines i settle for were as follows: